Software-Improvement-Group/sigridci/docs/capabilities/system-open-source-health.md

 Or you can click a capability on Portfolio *Overview* page, clicking on a system from the Portfolio Open Source Health view.
 See [the system-level Overview page](system-overview.md#navigating-to-capabilities), [navigating from the portfolio-level Overview page](portfolio-overview.md#navigating-to-capabilities) or [navigating from the portfolio security view](portfolio-open-source-health.md#moving-from-portfolio-level-to-system-level).

 ## Navigating the overview page
 The system level overview lists the third party libraries used in this system, categorized per risk area (columns on the right).
-On top, a trend line is shown counting changes over time.
-A summary of counts, changes and identified risks are shown in the top four panels.
+On the top left, the tile shows ratings based on the Open Source Health Quality Model, then a trend line is shown counting changes over time.
+A summary of counts, changes and identified risks are shown in four panels next to the ratings.
 These (change) counts depend on the period that you have chosen in the top right corner.
 If only 1 snapshot is available, only the latest count will be provided.

 <img src="../images/system-osh-top-bar-and-trendline.png" width="600" />

-### Open Source Health scans for 6 different risk areas
+### Open Source Health scans for six different risk areas

 *Open Source Health* scans for six different risk areas: